“Matching” Sigma Alpha Epsilon Certificates Framed and Preserved

 Sigma Alpha Epsilon was contacted about Mark and his father.
 Brandon E. Weghorst, Associate Executive Director of Communications of Sigma Alpha Epsilon Fraternity in Evanston, Illinois, said, “Sigma Alpha Epsilon is proud of the tradition of membership that many families pass down from man to man with each generation’s passing.
 Nearly 300,000 men have been initiated into our fraternity since 1856, and thousands of those men are legacy members, which means they are part of the same family.”

-Some background about the fraternity from the website of the Sigma Alpha Epsilon chapter at the University of Wisconsin-Madison included that the fraternity “was founded March 9, 1856, at the University of Alabama at Tuscaloosa.
+Some additional background about the fraternity from the Sigma Alpha Epsilon website included that the fraternity “was founded March 9, 1856, at the University of Alabama at Tuscaloosa.
 Its eight founders included five seniors.”
 It added, “Of all existing fraternities today, Sigma Alpha Epsilon is the only one founded in the ante-bellum South.”

 If you liked this blog, also read these posts…